MegaBedder/my-awesome-lua/README.md

 ### Articles and publications
 - [A Look at the Design of Lua](https://cacm.acm.org/magazines/2018/11/232214-a-look-at-the-design-of-lua/fulltext)
 - [How uses Coroutines for non-blocking I/O](http://leafo.net/posts/itchio-and-coroutines.html) - It uses coroutines for all asynchronous operations like database queries and HTTP requests.
+- [Interfacing Lua with C](https://ciel.im/posts/interfacing-lua-with-c/) - Lua provides an interface allowing to call C functions in Lua environment.
+- [Asynchronous and Event-driven Programming in Lua](https://ciel.im/posts/asynchronous_lua/) - This article demonstrates how to bind libuv API to Lua environment.
+- [Port Lua to Web Environment using WebAssembly (Wasm)](https://ciel.im/posts/port-lua-to-web-environment/) - using emscripten to compile Lua
 - [Implementing Proper Getter/Setters in Lua](http://ebens.me/post/implementing-proper-gettersetters-in-lua) - a class in Lua (OOP)
 - [Linked Lists in Lua](http://ebens.me/post/linked-lists-in-lua) - an example of creating custom data structures in Lua
 - [Embeddable scripting with Lua](https://www.ibm.com/developerworks/linux/library/l-lua/index.html) - Lua offers high-level abstraction without losing touch with the hardware